map of germany

 Year abroad program prerequisites

-Students must complete Ger 302D with a grade of B- or better in order to be eligible for the year abroad program.
+Students must complete Ger 301D with a grade of B- or better in order to be eligible for the year abroad program.
 It is also highly recommended that students complete Ger 401, 404, or 408D, courses that help prepare students linguistically and/or culturally for study abroad.
-All students admitted to the University of Tübingen must pass a Sprachprüfung, which is administered in October in Tübingen.
-Washington University students attend a four week language and orientation course in Tübingen (Deutsch-Kompakt) that is designed to help prepare them for the test.
-Fees for this course are included in the cost of the program.
+Washington University students attend a four week language and orientation course in Tübingen (Deutsch-Kompakt) that is designed to help prepare them for taking course work in German.

 Semester abroad program prerequisites

-Students must complete Ger 301D with a grade of B- or better in order to be eligible for the semester abroad program.
-All students admitted to the University of Tübingen must pass a Sprachprüfung, which is administered in April in Tübingen.
-Washington University students attend a four week language course at the Goethe-Institut Bonn and a four week language and orientation course at the Universität Tübingen (Deutsch-Kompakt) that are designed to help them prepare for the test.
+Students must complete Ger 2020 with a grade of B- or better in order to be eligible for the semester abroad program.
+Washington University students attend a four week language course at the Goethe-Institut Bonn and a four week language and orientation course at the Universität Tübingen (Deutsch-Kompakt) that are designed to help them prepare for taking coursework in German.
 Fees for this course are included in the cost of the program.

 Application Process